freeipa/ansible-freeipa/tests/README.md

 * 1 - Controller (a vagrant box where ansible will be called from);
 * 1 - IPA server
-* 1 - IPA replica
-* 2 - IPA clients

 ## Provisioning the VMs

-Before provisioning the IPA boxes you need to spin the controller box with  `vagrant up controller`.
+Before running the tests you will need to spin the controller and server boxes with  `vagrant up`.

-With the controller in hands you will need to provision your IPA server using `vagrant up server`.
-Make sure you don't provision any clients before that because provision will fail.

-To provision the clients you'll need to use `vagrant up client1` and `vagrant up client2`.

-Finally to provision the replica you can use `vagrant up replica`.

-After you have all machines started you will be able to install your IPA cluster running: `./vagrant-install-ipa.sh`
+After you have the machines started you will be able to install your IPA cluster running: `./vagrant-install-ipa.sh`

 ## Running the tests